Utility report · FL6521715

 - Haloacetic acids (HAA5)

-Disinfection Byproducts signal
+Disinfection Byproducts (HAAs) signal

 Haloacetic acids (HAA9) at 375x above guidance

 22.5 ppb in local reporting.
-Disinfection byproduct exposure risk.
+Cancer.

 Coverage